clvx/podlister/README.md

 Remember though, this is a chance for you to be creative and show off, so let us see what you can do, and try to have some fun with it!

+## Discussion

+### Node information

+The current implementation using CronJobs will have the following issues:
+- It runs only over a period of time.
+If real time updates are necessary, then a deployment might be a better option with a polling logic which is always pushing the current state.
+The downside of this approach is always hitting the blob storage endpoint.
+In that case, using a distributed storage to place a file which is mounted to all nodes would be a better approach; however, this would be limited by cluster or region boundaries.
+- Another point to take in account is that the current implementation does not keep previous data; hence, information is for the specific moment in time.
+This can be fixed if files are uploaded with a unique string; then, another logic in the frontend can pull the right information checking the latest timestamp.
+Another approach is pulling data from the bucket, and add new data until reaches a threshold then partition the data.